city41/kof94te/findings/cutscenes.md

 ## team cutscenes
 They speak in this order during cutscene2.
 Using this to figure out the character names in Japanese

+Rugal: 001f 4565 0070 001f

 ### Brazil
+Mature
+Rugal
 Ralf
+Rugal
 Clark
+Rugal
 Ralf
 Heidern
+(but I think Ralf and Heidern are encased in the same script) Rugal

 ### China
 Chin